Sdcrouse/periodic-table-cli-gem/NOTES.md

 Note about the TableScraper's method #make_properties_hash_from: Some of the abundance values have scientific notation, which looks a bit strange; if there are too many element properties, discard the abundance property.

-In the TableScraper's #scrape_elements_from method, I originally had this line of code appended to what is currently in there: ".select{|element| element.attribute("class") == nil}".
+In the TableScraper's #scrape_elements_from method, I originally had this line of code appended to part of what is currently in there: ".select{|element| element.attribute("class") == nil}".
 It doesn't appear to be necessary, but it may help down the road if Wikipedia's HTML ever changes.

-I was going to have the program wait until a list of elements had been displayed, before I gave the user the option to examine an element.
-But I think it's easier for me to include that option in the Main Menu.
-It also makes the program easier for the user (and future programmers) to understand, since there's more than one list option.
-And by having the user choose the name of an element instead of a number from the list, my program won't need to know which list had been displayed before the user examines an element!
-(That's especially good, since the numbers in the sorted list are different from the numbers in the regular list.)

 In the CLI class, maybe split #list_properties_of into #basic_properties and #more_properties...

 The text colors are best seen against a black background.
 It may be a good idea to use the Colorize gem to make the background of the text black, so that it displays the same on multiple local environments.

-Using the Colorize gem, display the element properties with consistent colors (i.e. red, yellow, green, cyan, blue, magenta - in that order - no matter which properties are or are not displayed).
-Either that, or display nil properties as 0 or N/A.
+I could use the 'break' keyword to get out of loops.

 Ideas for more features ------------------------------------------------------------------

 •	Be able to return to the Main Menu from ANYWHERE in the program.
 •	List all of the chemical elements AND their properties.
 (Warn the user first!)
 •	Let the user choose between listing some chemical elements either with or without their properties.
-•	List the element categories, groups, periods, atomic numbers, etc.
+•	List each element category, group, period, atomic number, etc.
 •	Sort the elements by group, period, atomic_number (the default way to show them), etc.
 •	Sort the partial lists of elements as well as the list of all elements.
 •	Add more help/description options as the program gains new features.